-Water heaters have a very basic, yet fundamental purpose in our households.
-Hot water allows for cooking, cleaning and bathing: the foundations of civilization, all brought to you by a cylindrical tube located in your basement or garage.
-Water heaters have branched out and now utilize different systems for performing the same task, but old-fashioned tank models still remain in wide use.
-And no matter what type of water heater you have, you need a service that can install, repair and maintain it to keep it running at its best.
+Water heaters have a very basic yet fundamental purpose in our households.
+Hot water allows for cooking, cleaning, and bathing: the foundations of civilization, all brought to you by a cylindrical tube located in your basement or garage.
+Water heaters have branched out and now utilize different systems for performing the same task, but old-fashioned tank models remain in wide use.
+And no matter what type of water heater you have, you need a service that can install, repair, and maintain it to keep it running at its best.

 That’s where we come in.
-At Bud Matthews Services, we’re trained to handle problems with water heaters of all variety.
-Whether you have a tank model, a tankless water heater or some variety of heat pump water heater, we’re ready to install, maintain or repair it for you.
+At Bud Matthews Services, we’re trained to handle problems with water heaters of all varieties.
+Whether you have a tank model, a tankless water heater, or some variety of heat pump water heater, we’re ready to install, maintain or repair it for you.
 Don’t trust some other company with this all-important component in your household.
-Call us today and let us show you what we can do.
+Call us today, and let us show you what we can do.

 No matter what kind of water heater you have, Bud Matthews Services provides expert service throughout Chapel Hill, NC.

 Most people don’t know their water heaters are starting to have problems until they wake up without hot water, but there are actually signs that show up before the system fails completely.
 Watching for and addressing these signs can help you get repaired before your water heater stops working.

 - The hot water seems metallic or cloudy